 Program Director and PATH Intl CTRI

-Ashley attended the University of New Mexico in pursuing a career in Speech Language Pathology.
-She has worked in the developmentally disabled community for 6 years.
+Ashley attended the University of New Mexico, pursuing a career in Speech Language Pathology.
+She has worked in the special needs community for over 15 years and was a home supervisor for ARCA in Albuquerque.
 She was a former member of the United States Pony Club and has ridden horses for over 25 years.
-When she is not working, she spends her time competing at 3-day eventing horse shows with her horse Eli.
-Helping others and her love for horses led her to seek her PATH Intl Instructor Certification.
+She is the current PATH Intl NM State Rep, serves as the WMPC Treasurer, and is on the WMPC Horse Trials Committee.
+When she is not working, she spends her time competing with her show horses in 3-day eventing and enjoying time with her family.
+Her desire to help others and her love for horses led her to seek a career in therapeutic riding.
 She joined the NMCTR team in 2013.

 Karen notes, “Volunteering with the Center lets me combine my love of horses and my desire to work with individuals with special needs.
 I also enjoy working with parents and families to arrange schedules and resolve issues which come up.”
 Karen has a B.A. in Psychology, and an M.A. in Education.
 She provided career and vocational counseling to persons with multiple barriers to employment.
 She and her spouse, Connie, retired to Eldorado in 2008, where they live with their rescue dog Teddy.
 Karen has volunteered with NMCTR since 2012.